-Breakfast Sign-In: Students who accrue 3 or more attendance infractions (absences and/or tardies) in a given week will be required to sign-in at breakfast for one week.
+Breakfast Sign-In: Students who accrue three (3) or more attendance infractions (absences and/or tardies) in a given week may be required to sign in at breakfast for one week.
 Check-in times vary depending on the School's daily schedule but typically take place 30 minutes before the start of the first class period of the day.
-Students who fail to meet their breakfast sign-in obligations will accrue additional days of sign-in.
-Students who demonstrate a continued difficulty attending class and being prompt may be asked to sign-in for longer periods of time.
+Students who fail to meet their breakfast sign-in obligations and who demonstrate a continued difficulty arriving at commitments on time will be considered a failure to thrive and/or a violation of the Major Rule regarding direct disobedience and will result in similar escalating disciplinary consequences as persistent absences.

-Attendance Probation: Students who accumulate 10 unexcused absences in a single semester are liable for Attendance Probation.
+Attendance Probation: Students who accumulate ten (10) unexcused absences in a single semester are liable for Attendance Probation.
 Attendance Probation extends from the time a student is placed on probation to the conclusion of the following semester.
-If a student accumulates 5 additional unexcused absences while on Attendance Probation, that student should expect to meet with the Attendance Board.
+If a student accumulates two (2) additional unexcused absences while on Attendance Probation, that student should expect to meet with the Attendance Board.
 The Attendance Board will then make a recommendation to the Head of School that could include suspension or dismissal.
 Students placed on Attendance Probation twice in their career may be dismissed from school.

 If day students are not attending school or are arriving late for any reason, parents of day students are asked to notify the Student Life Office by 9:00 AM (860-210-3860/3861) on the day in question.
-Boarding students (and day students once they have arrived on campus) who are too ill to honor school commitments must be excused in advance by the School Nurses.
+Boarding students (and day students once they have arrived on campus) who are too ill to honor school commitments must be excused in advance by the Health Center.